105 – Algoma University

-Home-schooled applicants are considered on an individual basis.
-Supporting documents, including completion of high school equivalent, letters of recommendation and other relevant certificates, are required.
+We consider home-schooled applicants on an individual basis.
+Supporting documents, including completion of a high school equivalent, letters of recommendation and other relevant certificates, are required.

 Experiential Learning (EL) Hub

-The Experiential Learning (EL) Hub is a central resource for students to learn about the wide range of experiential learning opportunities available at Algoma University.
-The EL Hub also supports faculty and staff in the development, delivery and sharing of resources for experiential learning.
+The EL Hub is a central resource for students to learn about the wide range of experiential learning opportunities available at Algoma University.
+It also supports faculty and staff in the development, delivery and sharing of resources for experiential learning.
 Included in the EL Hub are Co-operative Education, Study Abroad, International Internships, Career Services and the Career Link Program.
-Through these opportunities, students are able to integrate academic and career experience at the undergraduate level (paid and unpaid).
+Through these opportunities, students can integrate academic and career experience at the undergraduate level (paid and unpaid).

 For more information, email Cindi Elgie, Coordinator of Co-op, Career Services and Experiential Learning, or call 705-949-2301, ext.
 4214.

-Algoma has a generous scholarship and award program.
-Scholarships are based on a variety of factors, including academic standing; while awards are based on financial need and are available throughout the academic year.
+We have a generous scholarship and bursary program.
+Scholarships are based on a variety of factors, including academic standing, while awards are based on financial need and are available throughout the academic year.

 Algoma University Pathways Scholarships are available to students applying for a degree-completion program, after earning a 2- or 3-year diploma from a Canadian community college, or to those transferring from another Canadian university.
 Pathways scholarships will be awarded to college diploma graduates who have completed their diploma within 12 months of their start term at Algoma University.